Mamata Banerjee: Political career with Congress

 Banerjee began her political career in the Congress party as a young woman in the 1970s.
 In 1975 she gained attention in the press media when she danced on the car of socialist activist and politician Jayaprakash Narayan as a protest against him.
 She quickly rose in the ranks of the local Congress group and remained the general secretary of Mahila Congress (Indira), West Bengal, from 1976 to 1980.
 In the 1984 general election, Banerjee became one of India's youngest parliamentarians ever, defeating veteran Communist politician Somnath Chatterjee, to win the Jadavpur parliamentary Constituency in West Bengal.
 She also became the general secretary of the Indian Youth Congress in 1984.
 She lost her seat to Malini Bhattacharya of the Communist Party of India (Marxist) in the 1989 general elections in an anti-Congress wave.
 She was re-elected in the 1991 general elections, having settled into the Calcutta South constituency.
 She retained the Kolkata South seat in the 1996, 1998, 1999, 2004 and 2009 general elections.

 Banerjee was appointed the Union Minister of State for Human Resources Development, Youth Affairs and Sports, and Women and Child Development in 1991 by prime minister, P. V. Narasimha Rao.
 As the sports minister, she announced that she would resign and protested in a rally at the Brigade Parade Ground in Kolkata, against the Government's indifference towards her proposal to improve sports in the country.
 She was discharged of her portfolios in 1993.
 In April 1996, she alleged that Congress was behaving as a stooge of the CPI-M in West Bengal.
 She said that she was the lone voice of reason and wanted a "clean Congress".

-In December 1992, Banerjee took a physically challenged girl, Felani Basak, who was allegedly raped by CPI(M) cadres to Writer's Building to the then Chief Minister Jyoti Basu but was harassed by the police before being arrested and put on detention.
+In December 1992, Banerjee took a physically challenged girl Dipali Basak, who was allegedly raped by CPI(M) cadre Souvagya Basak, to Writers' Building to the then Chief Minister Jyoti Basu but was harassed by the police before being arrested and put on detention.
 She had sworn she would enter the building again only as chief minister.

-The State Youth Congress led by Mamata Banerjee organised a protest march to Writers Building in Kolkata on 21 July 1993 against the Communist government of the state.
-They demanded that voters’ ID cards be made the only required document for voting, to put a stop to CPM's "scientific rigging".
+The State Youth Congress led by Mamata Banerjee organised a protest march to Writers' Building in Kolkata on 21 July 1993 against the Communist government of the state.
+They demanded that voters' ID cards be made the only required document for voting, to put a stop to CPM's "scientific rigging".
 Thirteen people were shot and killed by police during the protest and many others were injured.
 Reacting to this incident the then-Chief Minister of West Bengal, Jyoti Basu, said that the "police had done a good job."
-During the 2014 inquiry, Justice (retired) Sushanta Chatterjee, former Chief Justice of the Orissa High Court described the police response as "unprovoked and unconstitutional".
+During the 2014 inquiry, Justice (retired) Sushanta Chatterjee, former Chief Justice of the Orissa High Court, described the police response as "unprovoked and unconstitutional".
 "The commission has come to the conclusion that the case is even worse than Jallianwala Bagh massacre," said Justice Chatterjee.